nteshxx/JetBrains_Academy_Projects/README.md

 A repository containing all my Java projects on the Java Developer Track.
-A list of them is below
 * Simple Chatbot
 * Phonebook
 * Coffee Machine